LexoL/RepData_PeerAssessment1/PA1_template.md

 ```

 The mean and median in the dataset, where `NA`s were imputed, are greater than those in the initial dataset.
 This is so because `NA`s were partially
-substituded with strictly positive values that has made mean and median grow when switching consideration from the initial dataset to the dataset with
+substituted with strictly positive values that has made mean and median grow when switching consideration from the initial dataset to the dataset with
 imputed values.

-Are there differences in activity patterns between weekdays and weekends?

 ## 8. Panel plot comparing the average number of steps taken per 5-minute interval across weekdays and weekends (Are there differences in activity patterns between weekdays and weekends?)